Traditional Chinese marriage: Marriage matchmakers during the Ming dynasty

-Being a successful marriage broker required various special skills.
-Firstly, the broker must be very persuasive.
-The broker must persuade both sides of the marriage that the arrangement was impeccable, even though many times the arrangement was actually not perfect.
+Being a successful marriage matchmaker required various special skills.
+First, the matchmaker had to be very persuasive.
+The matchmaker had to persuade both sides of the marriage that the arrangement was impeccable, even though many times the arrangement was not perfect.
 In Feng Menglong's "Old Man Zhang Grows Melons and Marries Wennü" in the collection Stories Old and New (Gu Jin Xiao Shuo), he wrote about an eighty-year-old man who married an eighteen-year young girl.
 The marriage was arranged by two matchmakers, Zhang and Li.
-Given the age difference, the marriage seemed impossible, but the two brokers still managed to persuade the father of the girl to marry her to the old man.
+Given the age difference, the marriage seemed impossible, but the two matchmakers still managed to persuade the father of the girl to marry her to the old man.
 Feng Menglong described them as "Once they start to speak the match is successfully arranged, and when they open their mouths they only spoke about harmony."
-The brokers gave powerful persuasions by avoiding about mentioning the differences between the couples they arranged.
-Which, only speak about the positive side.
-In addition to persuasion techniques, the brokers must possess great social skills.
-They needed to know a network of people so that when the time comes for marriage, they were able to seek the services of the brokers.
-Finally, when someone came to the broker, she must be able to pick out a matching suitors according to her knowledge of the local residents.
-Normally a perfect couple must have similar social status, economic status, and age.
+The matchmakers gave powerful persuasions by avoiding mentioning the differences between the couples they arranged.
+In addition to persuasion techniques, the matchmakers must possess great social skills.
+They needed to know a network of people so that when the time came for marriage, they were able to seek the services of the matchmakers.
+Finally, when someone came to the matchmaker, she must be able to pick out a matching suitor according to her knowledge of local residents.
+Normally, a perfect couple had similar social status, economic status, and age.
 Wealthy families would look for a bride of similar social status who could manage the family finances and, most importantly, produce sons to inherit the family's wealth.
-Poor families, on the other hand, will not be as demanding and will only look for a bride who is willing to work hard in the fields.
-Sometimes they even need to travel to neighboring towns for a match, hence the verse "Traveling to the east household, traveling to the west household, their feet are always busy and their voices are always loud."
-Furthermore, mediators are required to know some mathematics and simple characters in order to write the matrimonial contract.
+Poor families, on the other hand, would not be as demanding and would only look for a bride who is willing to work hard in the fields.
+Sometimes they even needed to travel to neighboring towns for a match, hence the verse "Traveling to the east household, traveling to the west household, their feet are always busy and their voices are always loud."
+Furthermore, mediators were required to know simple mathematics and characters in order to write the matrimonial contract.
 The contract included "the sum of the bride price, the identity and age of both partners, and the identity of the person who presided over the wedding ceremony, usually the parents or grandparents."
-Without the knowledge of math and simple written characters, composing such a detailed contract would be impossible.